AlexSserb/accounting-for-results-of-advertising/README.md

 * view statistics on banner impressions for the selected date or for the entire time
 * view the forecast of impressions for each banner

+Each Internet banner ad is valid for a certain period of time (from start date to end date).
+For each banner, its shows on the sites are taken into account.
+The minimum number of shows is the number of shows that must be achieved according to the terms of the agreement.
+The maximum number of shows - the limit of shows per day for a particular banner.
+Ideally, the number of impressions for each banner on each day of action should be more than the minimum and less than the maximum number of impressions.

+This program allows you to analyze the performance of the minimum number of shows for each advertising Internet banner.
+Each banner show is counted as a record of two components: the date and time the banner was shown, and the site on which the banner was shown.

 <a name="technologies"></a>
 ## Technologies
 * Python 3.10